lafickens/jquery-pagination/README.md

 # jQuery Pagination Plugin

-This is a simple jQuery pagination plugins written in CoffeeScript.
+This is a simple jQuery pagination plugin written in CoffeeScript.

 ## Dependencies